tronprotocol/sun-network/documentation/docs/guide/README.md

 <token/>

-## Sun Client Introduction

-Sun Client is a command-line tool that Sun Network officially provides to users to interact with DAppChain.
-This tool can be used to complete asset deposit, withdraw, contract deployment and other operations.

 ## Deposit Assets

 Users can deposit the assets of the main chain to the side chain by the Sun Client deposit command .
 The Dappchain support TRX, TRC10 assets, TRC20 contract assets, and TRC721 contract assets of main chain to deposit.
 For example, to deposit TRX can use the "deposit trx" command.